Understanding env() Safe Area Insets in CSS

 cover | Content extends to full screen, you handle safe areas |

-Setting viewport-fit=cover without handling safe areas will cause content to be hidden behind hardware features.
+Setting viewport-fit=cover without handling safe areas hides content behind hardware features.
 Always combine it with env() insets.

 The env() Function

-The env() function retrieves environment variables defined by the user agent.
+The env() function reads environment variables set by the user agent.
 For safe areas, browsers provide four variables:

 These values are dynamic and change based on: